Symbol Grounding Association in Multimodal Sequences with Missing Elements: Long Short-Term Memory (LSTM)

 \section{Long Short-Term Memory (LSTM)}

-Long Short-Term Memory (LSTM) is a recurrent neural network, which is capable to learn long sequences without the vanishing gradient problem~\cite{Hochreiter1997,Hochreiter1998}.
-This architecture incorporated to Recurrent Neural Networks the concept of gates and memory cells, which are defined by
+Long Short-Term Memory (LSTM) is a recurrent neural network that handles the vanishing gradient problem in long sequences~\cite{Hochreiter1997,Hochreiter1998}.
+LSTM solves the vanishing gradient problem based on a set of gates that manages the flow information in three aspects: input, reset, and output.
+More formally, this architecture is defined by